dario-coscia/GAROM/README.md

 # GAROM
 GAROM-Generative Adversarial Reduce Order Modelling

-This repository contains a very näive implementation of the GAROM model, as well as the experiments for reproduce the results.
+This repository contains the implementation of the GAROM model, as well as the experiments for reproduce the results.
 A more user-friendly implementation will be released in [**PINA**](https://github.com/mathLab/PINA/tree/master/pina) soon.

+## Reproduce article results

 ### Baseline results
 Go into the `experiments/POD` folder.
 The programm can be lauched by: